New London borough expansion

 Budget - Project Cost: £53,250Loading graph....

-Amount Heading Description £2,500 Books purchase of books £26,000 Salaries project coordinator and sessional workers £8,500 Volunteers volunteer recruitment, induction, training and ongoing management £2,920 administration rent, utilities, IT and other support costs
+Amount Heading Description £5,000 Books purchase of books £29,750 Salaries project coordinator £8,500 Volunteers volunteer recruitment, induction, training and ongoing management £10,000 administration rent, utilities, IT and other support costs

-Our projects are located in the tri-borough of Hammersmith & Fulham, Westminster and Kensington & Chelsea.
+Our current projects are located in Hammersmith & Fulham, Westminster and Lambeth.
 We work in partnership with local councils targeting council estates with the highest levels of poverty and deprivation (from the Indices of Deprivation), with large numbers of families with young children.

-Last year, 380 children benefited from our work.
-With your funding, we hope to increase this to 460 children and 160 families (from 125).
-Beneficiaries are primary school aged and disadvantaged either through economic or social circumstances.
+At present 525 children benefit from our work.
+With your funding, we hope to increase this with an additional 350 children and 150 families.
+Beneficiaries are aged 1-11 years old and disadvantaged either through economic or social circumstances.
 Many of our families are identified as particularly vulnerable, being isolated in their communities; we particularly target families with young boys who are the most likely to suffer as a consequence of poor literacy.

 Doorstep Library Network offers a simple but effective way to engage with vulnerable families and to encourage reading and a love of books amongst children.
 Our volunteers are committed and passionate about their ability to transform the lives of our beneficiaries through long-term, regular reading support.

-We started our programme six years ago and have been able to support thousands of children; we have benefitted from regular monitoring and evaluation to continue to develop our work.
+We started our programme eight years ago and have been able to support hundreds of children; we have benefited from regular monitoring and evaluation to continue to develop our work.

 Read more about the Charity running this project.